-Fight Hunger Foundation was created in August 2012, and is a not-for profit Indian organisation that promotes community based approaches for the management of acute malnutrition and works towards prevention, detection and treatment of malnutrition.
+Action Against Hunger was created in August 2012, and is a not-for profit Indian organisation that promotes community based approaches for the management of acute malnutrition and works towards prevention, detection and treatment of malnutrition.
 It is India’s only foundation exclusively dedicated to child malnutrition.

 The Indian Rugby Football Union is a non-profit organization incorporated under Section 25 of the Indian Companies Act.
 It is the sole Governing Body for the sport of Rugby-Football in India and recognized by the Ministry of Youth Affairs & Sports, Government of India.

 The K.C.
 Mahindra Education Trust was founded in 1953, by the late Mr. K.C.
 Mahindra, with the objective of promotion of literacy and higher learning in the country.

 Magic Bus works with children and youth living in poverty to ensure they complete secondary education, and develop the skills required to transition successfully into the world of work.